-Continued education: Take classes about photography to make sure you are up-to-date with the latest trends.
+Take classes about the photography business to make sure you are up-to-date with the latest trends.
 Continuing education can really help you go from good to great.
 Even if you already have a photography degree, learning new tips and other pertinent information can be very helpful.
 You can usually find affordable, and sometimes free, classes online.
 Your city or a local college may also offer a workshop.

-Set goals: Setting goals is important to success.
+Setting goals is important to success.
 This keeps your business moving forward and growing.
 Decide where you want your business to be in the future, then make and meet the goals it takes to get there.
 If you’re setting and meeting goals, then you are on your way to success!

 Pricing for photography can be tricky.
 You may want to let your prices grow as you gain experience and expertise.
 Your customers will want to know your prices before they agree to a session.
 Set up some standard prices for a 30-minute family session, weddings, and so forth.
 If they need you to travel or need something that is not on your standard prices, you can discuss it with your client and decide on a price.